BReduardokramer/isohunt-grab/README.md

 Seesaw script for the Archive Team Isohunt grabbing.
 You'll find this project on the Archive Team Warrior (http://tracker.archiveteam.org/isoprey/).

+**Do __not__ try to run multiple instances of the pipeline script on the same IP.
+The pipeline is hardcoded to a maximum concurrency of 2 threads; above this, Isohunt will __ban your IP__.** Just copypaste the pipeline commands below, and you will be fine.

 Running with a warrior
 -------------------------